 5. Is it realistic to set longer-term goals during a very fast-moving campaign where things are constantly changing?

-If you’re operating in an environment that’s changing quickly and where you’re still sorting out how you’ll make the biggest impact, you might consider modifying your approach to goal-setting in the following ways:
+If you’re operating in an environment that’s changing quickly and you’re still sorting out how you’ll make the biggest impact, consider modifying your approach to goal-setting in the following ways:

 - Set and review progress against goals on a shorter cycle (every three or six months—or even every month, depending on your context).
-Establish regular review meetings and simple tracking systems to support this faster cycle.
+Establish regular review meetings and tracking systems to support this faster cycle.

-- If you’re in an intensive building stage, your goals might focus more on activities than outcomes for the first year or two (for instance, “get website up and running by November” versus “build website into a hub that generates 20,000 hits a month”).
+- If you’re in an intensive building stage, your goals might focus more on activities than outcomes for the first year or two (“get website up and running by November” vs. “build website into a hub that generates 20,000 hits a month”).